muhammadfarhankt/Golang-Developer-Roadmap/README.md

 - Defer: Understand the defer statement and its role in handling function execution flow.
 - Concurrency vs Parallelism: Differentiate between concurrency and parallelism in the context of Go programming.

+## 3. Learn Web Fundamentals with Golang
+### URL Structure: Break down the components of a URL (Uniform Resource Locator):
+- Scheme: The protocol (e.g., http:, https:).
+- Host: The domain name or IP address of the server.
+- Path: The specific resource being requested.
+- Query String: Optional parameters appended to the URL after a question mark (?).
+- Fragment: Optional anchor part within a document (e.g., for scrolling to a specific section).
+### HTTP Fundamentals: Grasp the foundation of web communication:
+- HTTP Protocol: Understand the Hypertext Transfer Protocol, the core protocol for communication between web clients (browsers) and servers.
+Learn about request methods (GET, POST, PUT, DELETE), request and response headers, and status codes.
+- Stateless vs. Stateful Communication: Differentiate between stateless HTTP requests (independent) and stateful communication (where the server needs to maintain information about a user session across requests).
+### Session Management: Explore techniques for maintaining state in web applications:
+- Sessions: Understand how sessions enable applications to store user-specific data (e.g., login status, preferences) between requests.
+Learn about different session storage mechanisms like cookies, server-side storage (in-memory or database), or session management frameworks.
+- Cookies: Familiarize yourself with cookies, which are small pieces of data sent by a server and stored on the client-side (user's browser) that can be used to maintain some state information between requests.
+### HTTP Methods: Deepen your understanding of common HTTP request methods:
+- GET: Used to retrieve data from a server (e.g., fetching a web page).
+- POST: Used to submit data to a server (e.g., sending a form submission).
+- PUT: Used to update existing data on a server.
+- DELETE: Used to delete data from a server.
+- Additional Methods: Explore other HTTP methods like PATCH (partial updates), HEAD (retrieve header information only), and OPTIONS (discover server capabilities).
+### HTTP Versions: Understand the different versions of the HTTP protocol and their key features:
+- HTTP/1.1: The most widely used version, supporting persistent connections (keeping connections open for multiple requests).
+- HTTP/2: A more efficient version with features like multiplexing (sending and receiving multiple requests/responses concurrently over a single connection) and header compression.
+### Web Frameworks: Explore popular Go web frameworks that simplify web development:
+- Echo: A high-performance, minimalistic web framework.
+- Gin: A flexible and efficient web framework known for its clean routing syntax.
+- Gorilla: A modular toolkit for building web applications and APIs.
+- Fiber: A high-performance, minimalist web framework with a focus on speed.
+- Many Others: Research additional frameworks like Goji, Martini, and Negroni to find the one that best suits your project's needs.
+Consider factors like performance, ease of use, feature set, and community support.

+## 4. Practice Project: Login System with Session Management

+### Develop a Server-Side Login Page:

+#### User Authentication:
+- Implement server-side validation for username and password inputs.
+- Verify user credentials against predefined values stored on the server.

+#### Session Handling:

+- Implement session management to maintain user authentication state.
+- Ensure that sessions persist across requests and expire after a certain period of inactivity.

+#### Login Page Functionality:

+- Develop a login page that accepts username and password inputs from users.
+- Display appropriate messages for incorrect username or password entries.

+#### Home Page Access:

+- Grant access to the home page upon successful authentication.
+- Implement a signout button on the home page to log users out and redirect them to the login page.

+#### Prevent Back Button Access:

+- Implement measures to prevent users from accessing the home page using the browser's back button after signing out.